mmiah00/Battleship/README.md

 ## Other information
 ### Bugs
 Exporting isn't quite there yet.
 When entering '.' or '..' to export history file, it instead gets content copied or renamed to a file called '.' or '..' as a dot file.

+Ssh doesn't allow for git cloning and times out, so we made the networking locally as a result with port = 9001 and Test_IP = 127.0.0.1.